-Sea anemones resemble flowers (for which they are named) but are actually invertebrates related to corals and jellyfish.
+Sea anemones are named after and resemble flowers, but they’re actually invertebrates related to corals and jellies.
 Their bodies consist of a soft, cylindrical stalk topped by an oral disc surrounded with venomous tentacles.

 At their base, they sport a single adhesive foot, called a basal disc, which they use to attach to underwater surfaces like rocks or shells.
 Anemones can have anywhere from a dozen to a few hundred tentacles.
 These cnidarians come in a variety of colors, decorating a tide pool or reef like a garden of wildflowers.